1981 – present (41 years)

 Como Estão Vocês?
 (How do You Are?) was released at 2003, and continued with the line of A Melhor Banda… "Enquanto Houver Sol" (As Long the Sun Exists) was a big hit, with a positive lyric and a somehow dark video.

-Their actual act is MTV ao Vivo (MTV Live), recording one of their shows for a CD and DVD for MTV.
-“Vossa Excelência” (Your Honor) was recorded, with lyrics who taked about the political situation of Brazil.
+MTV Ao Vivo, released in 2005, it's a recording of one concert to a live MTV special, available in CD and DVD.
+"Vossa Excelência" (Your Honor) was recorded, with lyrics who taked about the political situation of Brazil.

 * Como estão vocês?
 (2003)